THINGS YOU WILL NEED IN ADVANCE

 Dogs are very oral animals and do need to chew.
 We generally use rawhide rolled chews.
 We only buy the white ones because other colors can stain carpets, etc. We generally avoid the rolled, thin sticks sold in packages.
 The dogs like them but they are too easy for them to simply eat the sticks and it can’t be providing much nutrition.
 Also, many of them come from overseas and we can just imagine the unsanitary conditions under which they are made.
 Sam’s Club sells large packages of big, long rawhide chews and we now prefer those.
 It’s comical to see a puppy working on a chew that’s nearly as big as he is but he thinks he’s up to the task.
 The big thing we watch for is when they work the chew down to small pieces.
 They can choke on those.

 Depending on the age of your puppy, he may not have a complete set of vaccinations.
 This is the latest protocol that we use: first set of puppy shots at 9 to 10 weeks of age, second set at 14 to 15 weeks and the final set at 18 weeks.
 Rabies at 20 weeks or later.
-You may need to confirm what shots are still needed.
 We will provide you with a record of vaccinations.
 Also the puppy will probably still need a Rabies shot.
 We don't like to give ours too young, so we typically wait until 5 or 6 months for that.
-The first shot is a 1-year shot and then one every 3 years.
+The first Rabies shot is a 1-year shot and then one every 3 years.

-It’s very important to keep your dog’s teeth clean.
-We try to brush our dog’s teeth frequently with an enzyme type toothpaste.
+It’s helpful to keep your dog’s teeth clean.
+If you wish to brush your dog's teeth, use an enzyme type toothpaste and a child's toothbrush.
 DO NOT use human toothpaste, and we don’t recommend some of the brands sold at discount stores or pet shops that do not contain enzymes.
-We use CET brand, and we use enough that we buy it online in quantities that allow us to get it at a more reasonable price.
-Some dogs can go for a couple of years if they are getting brushed and some may need their teeth cleaned even before a year, but they all need to get their teeth cleaned.
-Question your Vet to see if they clean thoroughly under the gums and if they polish the teeth because this is needed to keep gum disease under control.
-Many serious problems can be avoided by keeping your dog’s teeth clean.
+We prefer CET brand.
+Some dogs can go for a couple of years if they are getting brushed, but they all need to get their teeth cleaned.
+Many serious problems can be avoided by keeping your dog’s teeth clean but we find that the rawhide chews help with this as well.

 Your Papillon loves to sit in laps and lounge around but that doesn't necessarily mean that he is a total couch potato.
 It is extremely beneficial for him to be able to go out in a yard and run and play.
 We have a large yard for our show dogs and they will run at high speed with those tail plumes flowing behind them.
 That exercise is highly valuable in keeping them in good show condition.
 Physical condition is one of the items a judge is looking for in the show ring and there’s a reason for that.
 AKC recognizes that a well-conditioned dog is also more likely to be a healthy dog.